 Monroe Center

 Now head south on Monroe Avenue to Pearl Street and cross to get to the diagonal Monroe Center Street NW, where 50+ trees glimmer with hundreds of miniature lights over several blocks.
-Monroe Center is a perfect vantage point for viewing the city holiday tree – at 40 feet tall, it’s hard to miss – and it’s lined with shops and restaurants if you want to pop in for a gift or a bite.
+Monroe Center is lined with shops and restaurants if you want to pop in for a gift or a bite, and it’s a perfect vantage point for viewing the city’s official Christmas tree.

 Giant bow across the front of Van Andel Arena.